 Anna Keizer originally hails from the Chicagoland area but now calls LA home.
 After receiving her B.A. in Film/Video from Columbia College Chicago, she moved to California and finished her M.A. in Film Studies from Chapman University.
 She has also graduated from UCLA’s Writing for

 Television Professional Program and just finished the festival circuit on her dark comedy short She Had It Coming, which she wrote and executive produced.
 The film was an Official Selection of 25 film festivals with several awards won for it among them.
 In her spare time, Anna cohosts the podcast ‘80s Movie Montage with her husband, Derek.

-& Submissions Judge (Mobile Film)
+Submissions Judge (Experimental)